FaryXMC/fary-essentials/README.md

-# fary-essentials
+# Fary-essentials
-Essentials addon for minecraft bedrock edition
+an Essentials addon for minecraft bedrock edition